al70023/proxmox-server/N8n/GUIDE.md

 ![image](https://github.com/user-attachments/assets/b316b123-5598-4fce-a2a3-6160bc21c4a8)

-Optionally change OPNsense GUI port from 443 to something else like 1443 to avoid conflicts when hitting 192.168.1.1

 For added security, add a GEOIp rule to limit hitting the public address only from USA.
 Go to Firewall -> Aliases -> GeoIP settings and follow [this guide](https://docs.opnsense.org/manual/how-tos/maxmind_geo_ip.html).

 Afterwards, add a new Alias in GeoIP like so: